 A home improvement loan is essentially the same thing as an unsecured personal loan.
 A lender like a bank, credit union or online lender offers you a lump sum of money with the understanding that you plan to use the money to cover home improvements or renovations.

 You then pay them back with fixed monthly payments over a predetermined period of time, usually ranging from 1 – 10 years.

 It’s also a good option if you don’t have enough home equity to qualify for a home equity loan or line of credit (HELOC).

 - Amount you can borrow: Personal loans usually allow you to borrow up to $20,000 though some lenders will allow you to get as much as $50,000 if you have excellent credit.

-- Cost to borrow: Interest rates for home improvement loans usually start around 9% and can go higher, depending on the amount you are borrowing and a review of your credit and income.
+- Cost to borrow: Home improvement loan interest rates usually start around 10% and can go higher, depending on the amount you are borrowing and a review of your credit and income.